What is Preventive Maintenance?

 Future of Preventive Maintenance

 Preventive maintenance programs started with simple planning exercises with wall charts and card indexes.
 Visual schematics, project plans, process diagrams and color codifications aid in simplification of preventative maintenance planning and execution.
 History cards, job control, safety and sustainability procedures and past learnings were used to improve effectiveness.
-Larger plants went for Computerized Maintenance Management Systems (CMMS) to streamline the various equipment that they manage.
+Total Productive Maintenance (TPM) has Planned Maintenance as one of the eight pillars and places a lot of emphasis on preventive maintenance to improve plant efficiency.

-While early CMMS tend to focus more on preventative maintenance scheduling, resource management and inventory, advancements in technology brought in many more conditional monitoring capabilities inbuilt in CMMS.
+Advancements in industry 4.0 technologies has brought in real time integration with operational technologies.
+This has resulted in automated capture of performance data of critical parameters and enabled conditional monitoring and maintenance capabilities in CMMS systems.
 Technological advances in real-time data capture, large-scale and cost-effective storage systems and analytics enabled quicker adoption of condition-based maintenance across industries.
-Simultaneously the significant shifts in the cloud, analytics, and mobile CMMS technologies made such sophisticated CMMS available for even small and medium organizations at affordable costs.
+Simultaneously the significant shifts in the cloud, analytics, and mobile technologies made such sophisticated cloud based CMMS software available for even small and medium organizations at affordable costs.

 |Breakdown Maintenance||Preventive Maintenance||Predictive Maintenance|